Friday, November 14, 2025

 (A much more thoughtful and thorough analysis of this hugely controversial topic, by the way, written by Andrew Sullivan, appeared just the other day in the Times.
 In his op-ed, Sullivan, a prominent, White, gay, cis male who identifies as a conservative critiques "gender identity" specifically from the perspective of a longtime champion of gay rights.)

 It's not necessary to take on the fundamental questions raised by the phenomenon of gender dysphoria, by gender identity and by gender-critical feminism, here.
 (Full disclosure: I tend to fall into that last camp.)
 It's enough to point out that what the Democratic Party advocates in its 2024 Platform is not "the most extreme goals of the trans movement," as Page characterizes it, and certainly is not "allowing children to transition."
 It merely opposes the criminalization of gender-affirming care - that is, it opposes legislation that would deny access to gender-affirming care to children and adolescents for whom, with the guidance and support of their parents and physicians, such care has been deemed medically necessary.
 That hardly seems "extreme" to me.
 What's more, the Democratic Party's support for gender-affirming care and trans rights must be viewed in the context of - and as a response to - a concerted effort to politicize the issue by the right wing.
-It also should be borne in mind that "gender-affirming care" in children in almost all cases entails the provision of puberty blockers, which do not change a person's sex or secondary sex characteristics but simply delay the onset of puberty, hence, delay the development of secondary sex characteristics, buying the child time so that, once s/he matures, and if s/he still wishes to transition to the opposite sex, that child will not have undergone physiological changes that are much harder to reverse.
+It also should be borne in mind that "gender-affirming care" in children in almost all cases entails the provision of puberty blockers which, according to the current medical consensus, do not change a person's sex or secondary sex characteristics but simply delay the onset of puberty, hence, delay the development of secondary sex characteristics, buying the child time so that, once s/he matures, and if s/he still wishes to transition to the opposite sex, that child will not have undergone physiological changes that are much harder to reverse.
 Additionally, once puberty blockers are stopped, puberty will proceed normally, albeit delayed.
 And surgery involving a child's genitals or to other parts of the body is, in fact, extremely rare.
 This is in contrast to the gender-affirming genital surgeries that are routinely (more than one million times per year) imposed on children and infant boys without their consent in the United States with no objections whatsoever from the anti-trans chorus, including Trump - or from River Page, himself, for that matter.
 But nowhere does the Democratic Party Platform call for "allowing children to transition."

 As for allowing "transwomen to compete in women's sports," the only text I was able to find in the 2024 Democratic Platform that seems to have any bearing on this (and even this, it seems to me, is open to interpretation) is what I quoted above, namely, "Democrats will continue to fight for LGBTQI+ youth by . . . guaranteeing that transgender students are treated fairly and with respect at school. . . . " Fairness, by definition, means balancing the sometimes irreconcilable interests of two parties.
 I'm perfectly willing to concede that if a transwoman student athlete had already developed secondary sex characteristics before transitioning that would give her a meaningful and unfair advantage over natal women athletes, it's not necessarily unfair or intrinsically transphobic or anti-trans to take that into consideration.
 But neither does it strike me as "insane," as it does Page, to treat transgender students "fairly and with respect," even if in some cases this results in allowing a transwoman to participate in women's sports.